jefnilham/duplicate-file-remover/README.md

 * [Setup](#setup)
 * [Update](#update)

+## General info
+Duplicate files are a hassle to remove from our machines.
+I made this to help myself remove duplicates safely based on hash.

+## Technologie

+# Setup

 # notes
 - script ignores subfolders within folder and only considers files
 - script compares md5 hashes of files in a folder